sirthxalot/test-github-features/.github/CONTRIBUTING.md

 7. [Open a pull request] with a clear title and description.

 > **IMPORTANT**: By submitting a patch, you agree to allow the project
-> owners to license your work under the terms of the [MIT License](./../LICENSE.md).
+> owners to license your work under the terms of the [MIT License].

 --------------------------------------------------------------------------------